- Duration: 10 Days / 9 Nights

 The Great Pyramid

 The Great Pyramid is the final surviving construction of the ancient world’s seven wonders when the sky became within grasp.
-The Great Pyramid was erected about 2580 BC in 20 years with a workforce of roughly 100,000 free skilled craftsmen, utilizing 2,300,000 chunks of limestone each weighing 2.5 tonnes.
+The Great Pyramid has erected about 2580 BC in 20 years with a workforce of roughly 100,000 free-skilled craftsmen, utilizing 2,300,000 chunks of limestone each weighing 2.5 tonnes.
 The pyramid rises to a height of 147 meters (481 feet), making it the world’s highest structure for 3800 years, until the construction of the Lincoln Cathedral in England in 1311.
-Its sophisticated intricate interior and enigmatic origin have piqued the interest of everyone on the plant to this day.
+Its sophisticated intricate interior and enigmatic origin have piqued the interest of everyone on the planet to this day.

 The Great Sphinx of Giza